Watchmaker Glossary

 Mean solar time

-Hour indicated by a sundial and corrected by the equation of time so that the hours have an equal duration.
+Time indicated by a sundial and corrected by the equation of time so that the hours have equal duration.

 True time